mit-rss/localization/README.md

 Implement MCL in the simulator.
 Augment the simulated odometry data with various types of noise and compare how your solution does compared to the ground truth odometry.
 Ask a TA for a checkoff.
 Points will be assigned based on completion and the convergement of your solution in the 2D racecar simulation environment.

 Before your briefing, you should seek out a TA to check off your solution during lab hours *before the day of briefings*.
 In the case that you do not finish this part during lab hours, please contact your point TA about scheduling another time for checkoff *with timely notice* or see if any TAs are free during offices hours.
 Still, the priority during office hours is to help students with their questions not do lab check offs.
-Only one member of your team needs to be present for the checkoff.
-Be ready to answer questions about your implementation.
+At least one member of your team needs to be present for the checkoff and be ready to answer questions about your implementation.

 You should submit your implementation to the **Lab 5 Part B: Localization in Simulation** assignment on gradescope as a zip of your localization package.